Jose Altuve Preview, Player Props: Astros vs. Red Sox

-The Houston Astros, including Jose Altuve (.400 batting average in his past 10 games), take on starter Tanner Houck and the Boston Red Sox at Minute Maid Park, Tuesday at 8:10 PM ET.
+On Wednesday, Jose Altuve (.390 slugging percentage in past 10 games, with zero homers) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-6) against the Red Sox.
+In his last game he had a hitless showing (0-for-4) against the Red Sox.

 Jose Altuve Game Info & Props vs. the Red Sox